-June 19, 2019, | AtoZ Markets - Decentralized exchange Bancor DEX has announced in its blog post that since July 8, 2019, US citizens, domiciliaries or users from US IPs will no longer be able to use Bancor’s web application to convert tokens.
+Decentralized exchange Bancor DEX has announced in its blog post that since July 8, 2019, US citizens, domiciliaries, or users from US IPs will no longer be able to use Bancor’s web application to convert tokens.
 Why Bancor DEX blocks US users?

-According to the description on the official company’s website, Bancor is decentralized liquidity network which allows automatic exchange of different ERC20 and EOS tokens directly through the users’ wallets.
+19 June, 2019, | AtoZ Markets – According to the description on the official company’s website, Bancor is decentralized liquidity network which allows automatic exchange of different ERC20 and EOS tokens directly through the users’ wallets.

 Bancor DEX blocks US users due to regulatory concerns

 According to the announcement, Bancor will begin blocking U.S. based IPs from accessing their network starting July 8th, 2019.
 As per the announcement, the main reason behind Bancor DEX’s decision the increased regulatory uncertainty in the United States.

 It is worth to mention that Bancor DEX blocks US users accessing the website Bancor Network.
 But not the blockchain itself.
-The company also warns that the Bancor Liquidity Network is a collection of smart contracts on the blockchain, and a non-custodial system, so they cannot restrict users from accessing the blockchain itself.
-This cannot be blocked.
+The company also warns that the Bancor Liquidity Network is a collection of smart contracts on the blockchain and a non-custodial system.
+So they cannot restrict users from accessing the blockchain itself.

 The Bancor Wallet holders will still be able to log-in, hold tokens, and transfer tokens from the United States.
-Only the convert functionality will be disabled, the Bancor DEX announcement reads.
-The new initiative would enable the Bancor community to innovate faster with better clarity.
+Only the convert functionality will remain disable, the Bancor DEX announcement reads.
+The new initiative would also enable the Bancor community to innovate faster with better clarity.

-By the moment there have been no comments from other prominent DEXs such as EtherDelta its plans on dealing with U.S. regulation.
+By the moment, there have been no comments from other prominent DEXs.
+Such as EtherDelta its plans on dealing with U.S. regulation.

-The blocked countries include the US, Albania, Belarus, Bosnia, Burma, Central African Republic, Democratic Republic of Congo, Democratic People’s Republic of Korea, Côte D’Ivoire, the Crimea region of Ukraine, Croatia, Cuba, Herzegovina, Iran, Iraq, Kosovo, Lebanon, Liberia, Libya, Macedonia, Moldova, Serbia, Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen, Zimbabwe
+US, Albania, Belarus, Bosnia, Burma, Central African Republic, Democratic Republic of Congo, Democratic People’s Republic of Korea, Côte D’Ivoire, the Crimea region of Ukraine, Croatia, Cuba, Herzegovina, Iran, Iraq, Kosovo, Lebanon, Liberia, Libya, Macedonia, Moldova, Serbia, Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen, Zimbabwe

 Think we missed something?
 Let us know in the comments section below.